The world should be a better place for horses.

 We don’t see it like most people.
 It is a common misconception that everything should be done from the ‘saddle’.
 We know that having a superior relationship with your horse gives you superior performance on the field.

 noun 1. the ability to understand and share the feelings of another.

-Equine Empathy started in 2013 when the duo met through polo and began to see and do things differently both on and off the polo field.
+Equine Empathy started in 2013 when we began to see and do things differently both on and off the polo field.
 By having more understanding of the psychology of the horse, the processes by which a horse learns through the use of freedom as a reward it was easy to have more empathy and understanding of the horse.
-By working within roles with one person as the ‘pilot” and the other observing from the ground in a horseman’s role it was easy to resolve any potential issues.
+By working within roles with one person as the “pilot” and the other observing from the ground in a horseman’s role it was easy to resolve any potential issues.

 I have been riding since the age of 4 and have been around horses my whole life.
 I passed my BHS Riding and Stable management courses in 2001 with a view to looking at becoming an instructor but found that the BHS model contradicted with what I was learning at that time through German-based dressage… Continue reading …so much more than the BHS ever taught me!